 The “inhalation of the voice:”

 Okay…. here is where everyone thinks you’re lost your mind.
-They’ll demonstrate trying to sing by sucking air backwards through the vocal cords as a means toward showing how silly and impossible it is.
-You CAN NOT inhale the voice into the lungs, and expect the vocal cords to vibrate properly as the air passes backwards through them.
+They’ll demonstrate trying to sing by sucking air backward through the vocal cords as a means toward showing how silly and impossible it is.
+You CAN NOT inhale the voice into the lungs and expect the vocal cords to vibrate properly as the air passes backward through them.
 That would be contrary to human physiology.
 That said, here is the scoop in a nutshell.

 Lamperti wrote, “In starting a tone, do not push.
 The sensation is rather that of inhaling.”
 The sound is visualized as being drawn in from outside the body, (involves visualizing a “pulling in of the breath” ) with a stream of air hitting the hard palate, and passing over (not through) the vocal cords, and into the sinus cavities.
 Air will not *actually* enter the body from the outside, but visualizing this taking place is helpful in achieving the end result.
 Edward said, “It is important to concentrate on the inhalation of sound, not breath.”